tobiasjcat/WildBeyond/logs.md

 Consider finding Little Oak.

 Walking down by the river, we come to a huge but unhealthy tree.
-There are three bleeting goats near scythes in the leafs.
+There are three bleating goats near scythes in the leafs.
 Squirrels dart nervously.

 Alexandra learns from the squirrels that the goats were redcaps.
 There are pixies in the houses that is in the tree.